casey/just/README.md

 /subdir
 ```

-You can override working directory with `set working-directory := '…'`, whose value
+You can override the working directory for all recipes with
-is relative to the default working directory.
+`set working-directory := '…'`:

 ```just
 set working-directory := 'bar'